kevinsullivan/cs-dm/notes/_build/html/_sources/05-putting-it-together.rst.txt

 5. Formal Verification of Imperative Programs
 *********************************************

-To get a clear sense of the potential differences in performance between a pure functional program and an imperative program that compute the same function, consider our recursive definition of the Fibonacci function.
+To get a clearer sense of the potential differences in performance between a pure functional program and an imperative program that compute the same function, consider our recursive definition of the Fibonacci function.